logo

 Are there any specific foods to avoid during breastfeeding that may cause digestive issues or allergies in the baby?

-While most foods are safe for breastfeeding mothers to consume, some babies may be sensitive to certain foods in the mother's diet.
+While most foods are safe for breastfeeding mothers, some babies may be sensitive to certain foods in the mother's diet.
 Common culprits include dairy, soy, eggs, and peanuts.
 If you suspect a food sensitivity, try eliminating the food from your diet for 2-3 weeks and observe any changes in your baby's symptoms.

 What are some home remedies to increase breast milk supply naturally?